 Still, Hays had no real power.

 In 1931, The Hollywood Reporter mocked the code, quoting an anonymous screenwriter who said “the Hays moral code is not even a joke… it’s just a memory.”
-For at least a few years, then, Hollywood’s little secret was that, pretty much, anything goes.
+For at least a few years, then, Hollywood’s little secret was that pre-code practices would stay — and anything goes.

 But by June 13, 1934, an amendment to the code established the Production Code Administration (PCA) which required all films released on or after July 1 of that year to obtain a certificate of approval before being shown.